Medicine

 As we've previously mentioned, diazepam will interfere with your dog's behavior.
 It's very important to follow your veterinarian's instructions closely as we're dealing with medications that can have side effects and negative consequences when not handled properly.
 Some of these side effects may include:

-- Lack coordination or disorientation
+• Lack of coordination or disorientation

-When given to a dog for a long time, it's possible for them to become dependant on this medication.
+When given to a dog for a long time, it's possible for them to become dependent on this medication.
 Overdose on diazepam can lead to a depression in the central nervous system, causing confusion or even putting the dog in a coma.
 It can also decrease their respiratory and heart rate.

 If you notice any abnormalities, contact your veterinarian as soon as possible.